savonet/book/video.md

 #### H.264

-The most widely used codec for encoding video is `libx264` which encodes in H.264, and has hardware support in many devices such as smartphones (for decoding).
+The most widely used codec for encoding video is `libx264` which encodes in H.264.
+This format has hardware support in many devices such as smartphones (for decoding).
 The most important parameter is `preset`, which controls how fast the encoder is, and whose possible values are